Kevin-Aguirre/leetcode-solutions/README.md

 may be nice as well, it would be gratifying to see constant progress. autofill would be good too.

 maybe ill also note questions that are a part of some 'special' category, eg leetcode 75 or top 150 interview questions on leetcode.

+i should also automate commits when simple, e.g. if i just added 3 problems make a bash script that commmits (git commit -m "added [slug of each new problem]")